-- Tobacco: companies which derive more than 10% revenue from tobacco; - Gambling: companies which derive more than 10% of revenue from gambling; - Weapons: companies: - o involved in the production of controversial weapons (including cluster munitions, landmines, biological and chemical weapons); or - which derive more than 5% revenue from conventional or nuclear weapons, related components and systems; - Fossil fuels: companies which derive more than 5% revenue from: - \circ mining or sale of thermal coal; or - extraction, production or refining of either oil or gas.
+- Tobacco: companies which derive more than 10% revenue from tobacco; - Gambling: companies which derive more than 10% of revenue from gambling; - Weapons: companies: - involved in the production of controversial weapons (including cluster munitions, landmines, biological and chemical weapons); or - which derive more than 5% revenue from conventional or nuclear weapons, related components and systems; - Fossil fuels: companies which derive more than 5% revenue from: - mining or sale of thermal coal; or - extraction, production or refining of either oil or gas. - Companies that the Investment Manager determines to be in breach of the United Nations Global Compact principles on human rights, labour rights, the environment and anti-corruption.